The Able Diabetic

 This book is Sarah’s personal story of dealing with the diagnosis of her type 1 diabetes and learning to handle all of life’s situations with it in the mix.

-Her experience of making the adjustments required is practical, positive, and encouraging – a must read for new type 1 diabetics and their family and friends.
+Her experience of making the adjustments required is practical, positive, and encouraging.

 WORDS & WISDOM